apurva-dange/anna_ai_pm_case_study/README.md

 Anna.ai is my answer to that question.

-## Phase 1: Research - Understanding Before Designing
+## Phase 1: Research- Understanding Before Designing

 I want to be clear about something, I did not start designing screens first.
 I know that is tempting, especially when you already have ideas, but I have learned that the most dangerous thing a designer or PM can do is fall in love with their solution before they have validated the problem.
 So I spent a good chunk of this project just researching.